 Jeremy Meinen serves as chief financial officer and treasurer.
 Prior to joining Relief, Jeremy provided financial consulting and controlling services to companies in various industries.
 Jeremy is a Swiss certified public accountant.

-Dr. Forte is an accomplished scientific and clinical based leader with over 20 years of direct leadership experience and a record of success blending scientific education and business acumen to drive global medical affairs, commercial strategy, and patient advocacy.
-She has extensive experience in the field of genetic medicines having been directly involved in strategic launch development for several gene therapy companies.
-Her interests include rare disease, gene replacement, genetic medicines for neuromuscular and metabolic diseases, AAV technologies, and gene editing.
+Serene Forte, Ph.D., MPH, is an accomplished scientific and clinical based leader with more than 20 years of direct leadership experience and a record of success blending scientific education and business acumen to drive business development, commercial strategy and medical affairs.
+Dr. Forte has extensive experience in the field of genetic medicines with direct involvement in the strategic launch development for several gene therapy companies.
+Most recently her focus has been on business development of genetic medicine assets.
+Her interests include rare disease, gene replacement, genetic medicines for neuromuscular and metabolic diseases, AAV technologies and gene editing.

 Drew serves as Executive Director and Head of U.S. Marketing.
 She is proven leader, with a successful track record of launching numerous products in the rare disease space, and has deep expertise in digital technology, strategic planning and team building.